mantidproject/mantid/Code/Mantid/docs/source/algorithms/SmoothMD-v1.rst

    wsOut = SmoothMD()

-   # Print the result
+   # Print the result.
+Displaying in the SliceViewer would be best
-   print "The output workspace has %i spectra" % wsOut.getNumberHistograms()
+   print "The output workspace has %i points" % smoothed.getNPoints()

 Output:

 .. testoutput:: SmoothMDExample

-  The output workspace has ?? spectra
+  The output workspace has ?? points

 .. categories::